Observational history of comets: Early observations and thought

 According to Norse Mythology, comets were actually a part of the Giant Ymir's skull.
 According to the tale, Odin and his brothers slew Ymir after the Battle of Ragnarok and set about constructing the world (Earth) from his corpse.
 They fashioned the oceans from his blood, the soil from his skin and muscles, vegetation from his hair, clouds from his brains, and the sky from his skull.
-Four dwarves, corresponding to the four cardinal directions, held Ymir’s skull above the earth.
+Four dwarves, corresponding to the four cardinal directions, held Ymir’s skull above the Earth.
 Following this tale, comets in the sky, as believed by the Norse, were flakes of Ymir's skull falling from the sky and then disintegrating.

-The only place in the whole world where a comet is worshiped is in a temple at Rome.
+The only place in the world where a comet is worshiped is in a temple at Rome.
 It was a comet that the divine Augustus judged as particularly propitious to himself since it appeared at the beginning of his rule during the games which he gave in honor of Venus Genetrix not long after his father's death when he was a member of the religious body that Caesar had founded.